Non-Additive Discrepancy: Coverage Functions in a Beck-Fiala Setting: Sparse Coverage Functions with Any Size Sets

 \begin{lemma} For any~$t,k \in \N$, let~$n > \Omega (t \cdot \ln(tk))$.
 Let~$s = \sAllSetst$ and $\F^s = \{f^s_1, \dotsc , f^s_m: \set{0,1}^n \rightarrow \R \}$ be a $t$-sparse family of small set coverage functions.
 In polynomial time, we can compute a $k$-coloring $\chi : [n] \rightarrow [k]$ such that with high probability each~$S \in \Ss^b$ is a $k$-rainbow set \wrt~$\chi$ and

 \end{lemma}

-Due to the size of~$s$, it suffices to show that integrally coloring $s$ elements of each~$S \in \Ss^b$ results in~$S$ being $k$-rainbow set with high probability \wrt~$\chi$.
-For the rest of the section, assume \wlogeneral that all big sets~$S \in \Ss^b$ have exactly~$s$ elements by arbitrarily picking $s$ elements from~$S$ and removing the rest.
-Slightly abusing notation, we now define~$\F^s$ over the sets~$\Ss^s \cup \Ss^b$.
+Due to the size of~$s$, it suffices to show that integrally coloring $s$ elements of each~$S \in \Ss^b$ results in~$S$ being a $k$-rainbow set with high probability \wrt~$\chi$.
+For the rest of the section, assume \wlogeneral that all big sets~$S \in \Ss^b$ have exactly~$s$ elements by arbitrarily picking~$s$ elements from~$S$ and removing the rest.
+As a consequence, we slightly abuse notation and define~$\F^s$ over~$\Ss^s \cup \Ss^b$, because all sets in~$\Ss^s \cup \Ss^b$ have at most~$s$ elements.

 We show \cref{lem:all-sets-small-set-discrepancy} in two steps.
 First, we compute~$I \le ts + 1$ many sets~$D_1, \dotsc, D_{I} \subseteq [n]$ where no two elements of~$D_j$ appear in the same set~$S \in \Ss^s \cup \Ss^b$.
 This is equivalent to finding a~$ts + 1$ vertex coloring in the dependency graph~$G$ of~$\F^s$ where two distinct elements share an edge if they are present in the same set~$S$.